Fly Katmai – Brooks Falls Bear Viewing Tour FAQ

 What if my flight is delayed due to weather?

-Alaska’s weather can change quickly.
-If your trip is affected by weather, you’ll have the option to reschedule for another available day or receive a full refund.
+In the rare care case that your trip is fully cancelled due to weather, you’ll have the option to reschedule for another available day or receive a full refund.

 We’ll work closely with you to make sure your experience is flexible and fair.